Master’s: PhD/Research Track

-In this program, you learn the ideas and skills you need for satisfying life-long careers in mass communication.
-You can choose to obtain a Master of Mass Communication degree by selecting one of the specializations below or enroll in the Master of Advertising program.
+In the PhD-preparation program, you learn the ideas and skills you need for satisfying life-long careers in mass communication.
+You can choose to obtain a Master of Arts in Mass Communication degree by selecting one of the specializations below or by enrolling in the Master of Advertising program.

 The University of Florida encourages applications from individuals of all genders, cultural, racial, ethnic, and religious groups.
 The University does not discriminate on the basis of handicap or age.